 While many California residents have been able to order cannabis from the comfort of their couch for years, others live in cannabis “deserts” where no legal dispensaries are allowed to open.
 These places also prohibited the delivery of cannabis, until the recent passing of a new law that legalizes home deliveries of the plant.

 The move comes as the state seeks to make legal cannabis more accessible to both medical and recreational users.
-It’s estimated that around 13 percent of Californians smoke cannabis regularly, which places the state tenth in the United States in terms of cannabis users per capita.
+According to CBS News it is estimated that around 13 percent of Californians smoke cannabis regularly, which places the state tenth in the United States in terms of cannabis users per capita.
 As the push for legal cannabis spreads to states as far-flung as Minnesota and Connecticut (even Texas is now considering decriminalization), California could serve as an example to states trying to find a balance between respecting local governments and respecting the rights of their citizens.

 Cannabis delivery is not a new phenomenon, but until now it has existed in a legal grey zone.
 However, with the growing popularity of medical cannabis — and its derivatives like CBD, which is now being delivered nationwide — states are starting to get serious about ensuring access to the safe, legal products they’ve been promising.